The MSA Office will be CLOSED December 21st – 26th and Friday December 30th.

 U4-U5 soccer ball/uniform is provided by McKinney Soccer for all players in the fall season and only for NEW players in the spring.
 (Jersey, shorts & socks).

 U6-U10 Uniforms are provided to all players for the fall season and only to NEW players in the spring.
 The coach will hand them out at a practice prior to the first soccer game.
 (1 uniform per year).
 Please note that in the Fall the uniforms are pre-ordered so please work with what is ordered.

 U11 & Up – Your child’s coach will inform for you where to purchase your uniform.

 Playing Up an Age Group

 All players that “play up” a league are required to specify on the registration form at time of registration.
 Players can only play up one age group.

-Teams are formed based on age and closest elementary school.
+Teams are formed based on age and geographical area.
 Placement is based on availability.
 We cannot guarantee placement on a team by location or school.
 Players are placed on teams after registration closes by your league director.

 NEW players are placed in the unassigned/draft player pool for team placement.